xstrex/BashSnips/README.md

 # BashSnips
-Small collection of Bash snippets, used for various scripts.
+Small collection of misc bash snippets, used for various scripts.